Value judgment

-Explanation
+Overview

 A value judgment is a thought about something based on what it "ought" or "should" be given an opinion about what counts as "good" or "bad" — a contrast from a thought based on what the facts are.
 E.g. "The government should improve access to education" is a value judgment (that education is good).
 "People will buy less of our products if our price goes up" is not a value judgment because it is based on the fact that people tend to buy less of a more expensive product.
 It can be used either in a positive sense, signifying that a judgment must be made taking a value system into account, or in a disparaging sense, signifying a judgment made by personal whim rather than objective thought or evidence.

 In its positive sense, a recommendation to make a value judgment is an admonition to consider carefully, to avoid whim and impetuousness, and search for consonance with one's deeper convictions, and to search for an objective, verifiable, public, and consensual set of evidence for the opinion.

-In its disparaging sense the term value judgment implies a conclusion is insular, one-sided, and not objective — contrasting with judgments based upon deliberation, balance, and public evidence.
+In its disparaging sense the term value judgment can imply that a conclusion is insular, one-sided, and not objective.

 Value judgment also can refer to a tentative judgment based on a considered appraisal of the information at hand, taken to be incomplete and evolving—for example, a value judgment on whether to launch a military attack or as to procedure in a medical emergency.
-In this case, the quality of judgment suffers because the information available is incomplete as a result of exigency, rather than as a result of cultural or personal limitations.

-Most commonly the term value judgment refers to an individual's opinion.
-Of course, the individual's opinion is formed to a degree by their belief system and the culture to which they belong.
-So a natural extension of the term value judgment is to include declarations seen one way from one value system but may be seen differently from another.
-Conceptually this extension of the definition is related both to the anthropological axiom "cultural relativism" (that is, that cultural meaning derives from a context) and to the term "moral relativism" (that is, that moral and ethical propositions are not universal truths, but stem from cultural context).
-A value judgment formed within a specific value system may be parochial and may be subject to dispute in a wider audience.